 Human Made was founded in 2010 by Japanese streetwear icon Nigo, the same man behind the wildly popular “A Bathing Ape” and “ICECREAM”.
-Human Made stands out as a more personal project, as Human Made goes against the current flow of trends within fashion using a secret recipe that includes the right amount of craftsmanship and nostalgia.
+Human Made stands out as a more personal project.
+Human Made goes against the current flow of trends within fashion, using a secret recipe that includes the right amount of craftsmanship and nostalgia.
 Human Made bases its pieces on '50s and '60s Americana workwear through the process of deconstruction and the analysis of vintage garments from Nigo’s personal archive.

 Tomoaki Nagao, better known as Nigo, was born in Japan in the ’70s.
 His first encounter with fashion was during his time at the renowned Bunka Fashion School where he picked up fashion editing, later on becoming an editor and stylist for Popeye Magazine.
 As a hip-hop fanatic, Nigo became part of Tokyo’s nightlife, making friends with Jun Takahashi and Hiroshi Fujiwara.
 The latter, also known as “The Godfather of Tokyo,” took him in as his assistant.
 He looked so much like Fujiwara, he received the nickname “Nigo”, meaning “number two” in Japanese.
 In 1993, together with Takahashi, Nigo opened the international streetwear boutique called “Nowhere” in Tokyo’s Harajuku district, marking the beginning of a trailblazing journey across the creative industry before Human Made.
 Throughout the years, Nigo has started multiple successful brands next to Human Made, belted numerous collaborations, taken on the role of creative director at Uniqlo, and made a name for himself as a DJ as part of the “Teriyaki Boyz.”